ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 ```

-### Adding Custom Scope for Adapter REST Endpoints
+#### Adding Custom Scope for Adapter REST Endpoints

-If there is no scope added in the OpenAPI specification, a default scope is added to all the REST endpoints.
-You can add custom scope either at the global level or for individual REST endpoints, here is an example of adding scope globally
+If there is no scope added in the OpenAPI specification, a **DEFAULT_SCOPE** is added to all the REST endpoints.
+You can add custom scope either at the global level or at the operational level, here is an example of adding scope globally

 ```
 "securityDefinitions": {